econia-labs/econia/src/move/econia/doc/market.md

 price is 400, the advance price is 399.

-After computing the advance price, places a post-or-abort limit order that aborts for a self-match.
+After computing the advance price, places a post-or-abort limit order that aborts for a self match.
 Advance price is then range-checked by <code><a href="market.md#0xc0deb00c_market_place_limit_order">place_limit_order</a>()</code>.